 I was shocked at how easy inserting it was too, I got the hang of it right away and found which fold works best for me after some trial and error.

-Along with the health perks that this cup provides, there are so many other amazing & life-changing benefits I discovered while using this cup:
+Along with the health perks, there are so many other life-changing benefits I discovered while using this cup:

 - You can swim while having it in.

 - Did I mention you can go 12 hours without even thinking about it?!
 This means that you’ll more than likely always be in the comfort of your own bathroom when needing to empty and wash it and no more changing soiled tampons and pads every other hour when your cycle is at its worst.

 Not only has this cup changed my life, but I finally convinced some of my Hip sidekicks to try it and it’s changed their lives too! 🙌🏻

 “Once you switch to a period cup, you’ll never go back!
 I’ll admit I was so intimidated by these when they first came out (and kind of grossed out!) but after I read Sara’s initial post on Hip2Save, it really warmed me up to the whole idea!
 After several other friends sang the praises of menstrual cups, I took the leap and tried it.

 I am SOOO glad I made this switch!